 Here are some examples of projects where we helped disparate stakeholders forge common ground:

 - Collaborate for Healthy Weight – A national initiative in which we helped communities across the U.S. build multisectoral coalitions to tackle obesity on a local level.

 - Infant Mortality Collaborative Improvement and Innovation Network (CoIIN) – A national initiative in which we worked with federal, state, and local leaders, public and private agencies, healthcare professionals, and communities work to reduce infant mortality and improve birth outcomes.

 - ePlans to Promote Healthy Weight – An effort to determine how best to include healthy weight plans in electronic health records (EHRs) in which we helped bring together experts in obesity prevention, behavior change, practice redesign and medical informatics.

 Our Methods and Approaches

 We deploy a variety of methods to bring committed individuals and organizations together to learn and work together.
 These include:

 Breakthrough Series Collaborative

 A common approach we use is adapted from the Breakthrough Series (BTS) Collaborative, pioneered by the Institute for Healthcare Improvement (IHI).
 The BTS Collaborative is a learning system that facilitates spread and adaptation of knowledge to multiple settings.
-The system is grounded in the principles of Improvement Science, enabling teams to test changes, make observations, collect data, share ideas, and implement successful changes broadly.
-The diagram to the right shows the structure of a typical BTS Collaborative, which we often modify the BTS approach to meet the needs or requirements of specific project’s aims.
+The system is grounded in the principles of Improvement Science, enabling teams to test changes, make observations, collect data, share ideas and implement successful changes.
+The diagram to the right shows the structure of a typical BTS Collaborative, which we often modify to meet the needs or requirements of specific project’s aims.